Degrees:

 A.B., Harvard Univ.

 Amanda J. Guzmán is an anthropological archaeologist with a Ph.D. in Anthropology from the University of California, Berkeley.
-She specializes in the field of museum anthropology with a focus on the history of collecting and exhibiting Puerto Rico at the intersection of issues of intercultural representation and national identity formation.
+She specializes in museum anthropology with a focus on the history of collecting and exhibiting Puerto Rico at the intersection of intercultural representation and national identity formation.